50 Latest Olds IELTS Topics

 the chart below shows the percentage of households in owned and rented accoomodation in england and wales between 1918 and 2011. summarise the information by selecting and reporting the main features and make comparisons where relevant.

-The chart below shows the spending by 18-20 years olds in one country on five different products in 2010 and 2014.
-Provide an overview on the information by identifying and describing the key details and include comparisons where appropriate
+The chart below shows the spending (in $ millions) 18-20 year olds in one country on 5 different products in 2010 and 2014.
+Summarise the information by selecting and reporting the main features and make comparison where relevant.

 The charts below show the changes in ownership of electrical appliances and amount of time spent doing housework in hoseholds in one country between 1920 and 2019.